 Teaching

-- [BSc HP project] Gleb Mischenko — TBD — WIP
+- [BSc HP project] Gleb Mischenko — PokeSto: A Storage Benchmark for Modifiable Virtual Environments — PDF Code - 2025

 - [MSc thesis] Sudarsan Sivakumar — Performance Characterization Study of NVMe Storage Over TCP — PDF Code — 2024